Lag Time & Bottoms-Up Calculator Skip to main content

 Geology & Drilling Free Pro Features Available

-Lag Time Calculator: Bottoms-Up Strokes and Mud Return Time
+Lag Time & Bottoms-Up Calculator: Bottoms-Up Strokes and Mud Return Time

 Calculate Annular Volume, Lag Time, and Bottoms-Up Pump Strokes for Drilling Operations

-Free lag time and bottoms-up calculator for drillers and mud loggers.
-Enter hole diameter, pipe OD, section depths, and pump output to calculate annular volume in barrels, lag time in minutes, and bottoms-up strokes.
-Handles multi-section wellbores with different hole sizes and casing IDs from surface to TD.
+Free source-aware lag time planning screen for drillers, mud loggers, and drilling teams.
+Enter hole diameter, pipe OD, section depths, and pump output to estimate annular volume in barrels, lag time in minutes, and bottoms-up strokes.
+The screen handles multi-section wellbores and makes the remaining source gaps visible.

 PREVIEW All Pro features are currently free for a limited time.
 No license key required.